Your Amazing Life

 To paraphrase Tony Robbins, vision without action is a delusion.
 I cannot agree more.
-You can work hard to discover who you are, and work even harder to define who you want to be and what you want to accomplish, but if it all stops there, it was a pointless exercise.
+You can work hard to discover who you are and work even harder to define who you want to be and what you want to accomplish, but it’s a pointless exercise if it stops there.

 This journey won’t let you become an armchair professor.
 You won’t be writing a thesis on the perfect you here.
 Not at all.
 By following the guides in this journey, you will not only step out of the academics of your own life, but you will immediately start putting massive action behind your goals and dreams.